 There are good reasons for the massive popularity of the Fitbit Alta Fitness Tracker.
 Fitness trackers are supposed to motivate, and that is exactly what the Fitbit Alta Fitness Tracker does.
 Unlike many of these devices (including the Apple Watch), this device is smart enough to automatically know when you are exercising.

 One thing Joe found really frustrating about his Apple Watch is that when he forget to tell it he was exercising, it often did not seem to know.
 (Cue lots of cursing …) Not so with the Fitbit Alta Fitness Tracker!
+When his Apple Watch died young and Apple refused to fix it for free, Joe moved on to Garmin and Fitbit.

 The Fitbit Alta Fitness Tracker Helps with Sleep